How to Befriend a Cat

 For first contact, it's best to just stretch out your arm and put your hand out to them near the side of their face.
 If the cat does not seemed alarmed, you can pet the cat.
 Cats love having the sides of their face and their heads massaged, but again, for skittish cats and feral cats you will have to take things slowly.

-Tips and Games for Bonding with Your Cat
+Tips and Games for Bonding With a Cat

 - When you make the bed, allow the cat to be part of the process.
 You can cover the cat with a sheet and race your hand above it so the cat can play attack, and then do the same thing with the cat on top of the sheet but your hand below it.
 Just let the cat walk all over the bed as you try to tuck in and straighten the sheets and blankets and see what happens.
 All of this will make the whole process take longer so if that is going to frustrate you, just skip this game.
 But cats love it and it can be fun for you too, if you are careful to avoid sharp claws that is.